 Students at Chartiers Valley are offered a wide range of rigorous learning opportunities in accordance with, and may expand upon, those adopted by the PA Board of Education.
-This is based upon a core curriculum of English-Language Arts (ELA), mathematics, science, social studies, music, physical education, visual arts, library literacy, and at the Intermediate School, Computer Science, Spanish and Instrumental Music (band and orchestra).
-The Primary School offers technology class.
+This is based upon a core curriculum of English-Language Arts (ELA), mathematics, science, social studies, music, physical education, visual arts, library literacy.
+The Intermediate School additionally offers Computer Science, Spanish and Instrumental Music (band and orchestra) while the Primary School has added a STEM/Technology class.
 The district's curriculum is designed to provide students with the planned instruction needed to attain established academic standards.
-The district completed an ELA needs assessment process during the 20-21 school year, supporting an ELA pilot during part of the 21-22 school year.